simbrain/simbraindocs/src/docs/worlds/imageworld.md

 unfiltered, but filters, or sensor matrices, can be applied by selecting from several built-in options or customizing one manually.

-To load an Image, click on the 'file' button on top of the toolbar and click 'Load Images.."
-Then select an image of the PNG format.
+To load an Image, click on the `file` button on top of the toolbar and click `Load Images..` Then select an image of the PNG format.

 # Filters

+Each image in an image album has a raw form that can be used by selecting `unfiltered`.
+However one or more filters can be added on "top" of the raw image and used to send data via couplings to networks.

-To apply filters, select a built-in filter by clicking on the 'Filter' dropdown on top of the toolbar and select one of the pre-made sensor
+To apply filters, select a built-in filter by clicking on the `Filter` dropdown on top of the toolbar and select one of the pre-made sensor
 matrices: Gray `150 x 150`, Color `100 x 100`, Threshold `10x10` and threshold
 `250 x 250`.